revanthstrakz/pi42/README.md

 # Pi42 Go Client

-A Go client for the Pi42 cryptocurrency exchange API.
+## About

+This Go client library provides a comprehensive and easy-to-use interface for the Pi42 cryptocurrency exchange API.
+It enables developers to build trading systems, market data applications, and automated trading bots with minimal effort.
+The library handles all the complexities of API authentication, rate limiting, WebSocket connections, and data processing, allowing you to focus on your trading strategies and application logic.

 ## Overview